 \section{Results and analysis}

 In Saclay and NIKHEF experiments the reduced cross sections were measured as a

-function of missing momentum for the removal proton from $1p_{1/2}$ and $1p_{3/2}$ shells of ${}^{16}$O that correspond to the intervals of missing energy $\var_m=$10-15 MeV and 15-20 MeV, respectively.
+function of missing momentum for the removal of a proton from $1p_{1/2}$ and $1p_{3/2}$ shells of ${}^{16}$O which correspond to the intervals of missing energy $\var_m=$10-15 MeV and 15-20 MeV, respectively.

-On the other hand all nuclear models which implemented in the GENIE generator allow calculate only the reduced cross sections for the knock out of nucleons from oxygen nucleus as a whole, i.e., from the 1p and 1s shells.
+The models which are used in the GENIE generator to calculate the reduced cross sections do not take into account the shell structure of the ${}^{16}$O nucleus.
+Therefore we cannot calculate the reduced cross sections for the removal of nucleons separately from the $1s$ and $1p$ shells.

-The reduced exclusive cross sections for the removal of nucleons from $1p_{1/2}$ and $1p_{3/2}$ shells in ${}^{16}$O$(e,e'p){}^{15}$N, ${}^{16}$O$(\nu,\mu^- p){}^{15}$O, and ${}^{16}$O$(\bar{\nu},\mu^+ n){}^{15}$N reactions calculated within the RDWIA~\cite{BAV1} are shown in Fig.~\ref{Fig3} together with Saclay data.
-The cross sections were calculated using the Saclay kinematic conditions with the normalization factors of data examined presented in Ref.~\cite{Fissum}.